Open IRSC Libraries LibGuides

 Caution: The cite tool almost always contains at least one mistake.
 That being said, it can help save you time when creating citations for your References of Works Cited page as long as you check the citation thoroughly for errors.

 Scroll to the citation style you are using.
 Highlight the full citation and copy and paste into your Word document.
-Proofread and correct it according the style guide you are using.
+Proofread and correct it according to the style guide you are using.

 Please enter your name and email address to retrieve a copy of your completed quiz.